rdpoor/mu/README.md

 ## changelog

+* 2014-04-29: With the help of MapSteam and mune09, tested and debugged Looper.
+Looping is now clean.
 * 2014-04-29: Rename ValidatorStream=>MapStream, includes Player
 argument so user-supplied function can stop playback (for example).
 Needed to lose the const declaration on Player.
 TODO: understand